 The treatment machine will move around you to the start position and the radiographers will leave the room to treat.
 Although you will be alone in the room, the radiographers monitor you the whole time by CCTV cameras.
-When the machine is on it will move around you in a circle, you will hear a buzzing noise, but feel nothing.
+When the machine is on you will just hear a buzzing noise, but feel nothing.
 The radiographers may adjust your position from outside the room, so if you feel the couch move occasionally, this is normal.
 The radiotherapy is painless but it does have some side-effects.